 - are conducted by officials who do not have a conflict of interest or bias for or against the complainant or the respondent.

-The language of Middlebury’s SMDVS Policy controls in specific cases over the language of the summary contained in this document.
+The language of Middlebury’s Non-Discrimination Policy and Non-Discrimination Investigations & Resolutions Procedure controls in specific cases over the language of the summary contained in this document.

-Middlebury utilizes trained, experienced investigators to conduct investigations into complaints of sexual misconduct, domestic violence, dating violence, domestic or dating misconduct, and/or stalking, and utilizes trained, experienced administrators to make the official determination as to whether the policies under investigation were violated.
+Middlebury utilizes trained, experienced investigators to conduct investigations into complaints of sexual misconduct, domestic violence, dating violence, and/or stalking, and utilizes trained, experienced administrators to make the official determination as to whether the policies under investigation were violated.
 All meetings involve one-on-one conversations with investigators or administrators to which each party can bring an advisor of their choice.
-There is no in-person hearing at which parties have to testify formally in front of a panel, or interact with or be cross-examined by each other.
+Generally, if the misconduct occurred outside of the United States,there is no in-person hearing at which parties have to testify formally in front of a panel, or interact with or be cross-examined by each other.

-When a report of misconduct covered by the SMDVS Policy is made to one of the individuals identified above, an investigator is assigned.
+When a report of misconduct covered by Middlebury’s Non-Discrimination Policy is made to one of the individuals identified above, an investigator is assigned.
 In general the process proceeds as follows:

 - The investigator interviews parties and witnesses, and collects evidence.

 - The investigator submits a report with a recommended finding, a rationale for that finding, and the evidentiary materials to the Human Relations Officer (HRO), who is responsible for making the official determination.